What We Do

-Annual Spring Trip - Each spring, students and faculty take a weekend trip together.
+Annual Spring Trip - Each spring, the members take a trip together.
 Trips include visits to museums, zoos, aquaria, and science centers as well as some time for independent recreation.
 Recent trips have been to Boston, New York, Niagara Falls in Canada, and Montreal.

-Senior Banquet - The highlight of each academic year is the Senior Banquet where we celebrate the accomplishments of our graduating seniors.
-Also called "The Roast", the celebration concludes with fun times where seniors roast faculty and faculty roast graduating seniors.
-It's the perfect conclusion as we say "see you later" to our students as they venture into the next chapters of their academic pursuits.
+Senior Banquet - A senior banquet is held to celebrate the accomplishments of our graduating seniors and to say "see you later" to our students as they venture into the next chapters of their academic pursuits.

-Fund Raisers - Asa Gray students raise money to fund the above activities.
+Fund Raisers - Asa Gray students raise money to fund their activities and to donate to various causes.
 Fundraisers include bake sales and plants sales of plants student grow in the greenhouse.
-Students work at the Bistro on BIO Row throughout the semester as a fundraiser.

 Asa Gray Growers Group (AGGG) - AGGG is a sub-group of the Asa Gray Biological Society that grows plants, herbs, and flowers in the Biology Department Greenhouse to sell for a fund raising activity.

-The Asa Gray Seminar Series is sponsored by the Asa Gray Biological Society and is the longest-running seminar series at Utica College.
-Scientists are invited from throughout the region to present seminars on their ongoing research.
-Asa Gray Seminars are held Mondays 4:00-5:00 pm in Donahue Auditorium (167) in the Gordon Science Center.
-Speakers join students for dinner thereafter.
+The Asa Gray Seminar Series, established in 1973 and sponsored by the Asa Gray Biological Society, is the longest-running seminar series at Utica University.
+Scientists are invited from throughout the country to present seminars on their ongoing research.
+Asa Gray Seminars are held virtually on Wednesdays from 12:30 – 1:30.

-The Advisory Committee for the Health Professions (ACHP) at Utica College is a group of UC faculty and local clinicians who assist UC students in their preparation for graduate health studies like medicine, dentistry, etc. This help and advising occurs in conjunction with normal academic advising within the student's major.
+The Advisory Committee for the Health Professions (ACHP) at Utica University is a group of Utica faculty and local clinicians who assist Utica students in their preparation for graduate health studies like medicine, dentistry, etc. This help and advising occurs in conjunction with normal academic advising within the student's major.

 A grant from NASA was used to update our labs with state of the art equipment including mobile laptop computer labs, molecular biology equipment, fluorescence, compound, and dissecting microscopes, a gamma counter, remote thermal recording probes, environmental chambers, and a variety of other equipment used in classes and research.